Im-Rises/NesEmulator/README.md

 ### MacOs

-For MacOs user, you should install brew package manager by following the instructions in the link below:
+For macOS user, you should install brew package manager by following the instructions in the link below:
 <https://brew.sh>

 Then type the following command to install cmake: